pawel-slowik/redmine-log-work/README.md

 # Configuration

 Copy the included example configuration file into the `$HOME/.config` directory and edit it to include your Redmine URL and API key.
+You can also define aliases for issue IDs.

 # Usage